Gladon4/RPG-Music-Tool/ROADMAP.md

   - [/] Font Size

 ### Other
-- [ ] Update Readme
+- [ ] Update README

 ## 0.7
 ### Features
 - [ ] Saving Themes
   - [ ] Profiles (i.e. SciFi, Fantasy, Modern, etc.)
   - [ ] Export and Import of Themes (to share and switch between PCs)
-- [ ] Toggling
+- [ ] Toggling so if you have many they don't clutter up the main tab
   - [ ] Toggle individual themes
-  - [ ] Make individual SFX togglable so if you have many they don't clutter up the main tab
+  - [ ] Make individual SFX togglable

 ## 0.8
 ### Features